csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 # One GPU per process

-* Recommended for multi-process applications using a message passing library
+* Recommended for multi-process applications using MPI
 * Message passing library takes care of all GPU-GPU communication
 * Each process interacts with only one GPU which makes the implementation easier and less invasive (if MPI is used anyway)